Skip to content

 Centaurus constellation,centaurus star map,centaurus stars

-Notable deep sky objects in Centaurus include the bright, large globular cluster Omega Centauri (NGC 5139), the planetary nebula NGC 3918 (also known as the Blue Planetary or the Southerner), the protoplanetary nebula ESO 172-7 (the Boomerang Nebula), the bright starburst galaxy Centaurus A (NGC 5128), the irregular galaxy NGC 5253, the elliptical galaxy NGC 4696, the spiral galaxies NGC 4945 and NGC 4622, the polar-ring lenticular galaxy NGC 4650A, and the open clusters NGC 3766 and NGC 5460.
+Notable deep sky objects in Centaurus include the bright, large globular cluster Omega Centauri (NGC 5139), the emission nebula IC 2944 (the Running Chicken Nebula), the planetary nebula NGC 3918 (also known as the Blue Planetary or the Southerner), the protoplanetary nebula ESO 172-7 (the Boomerang Nebula), the bright starburst galaxy Centaurus A (NGC 5128), the irregular galaxy NGC 5253, the elliptical galaxy NGC 4696, the spiral galaxies NGC 4945 and NGC 4622, the polar-ring lenticular galaxy NGC 4650A, and the open clusters NGC 3766 and NGC 5460.

 Despite its brightness and size, Centaurus is largely unknown to northern observers because it never rises very high above the horizon from locations in northern latitudes, if it appears at all.
 South of the equator, however, the constellation is circumpolar, i.e. it never sets and can be seen throughout the year.

-The best time of year to see the stars and deep sky objects in Centaurus is during the month of May, when the constellation is particularly prominent in the evening sky.
-Centaurus can be seen in its entirety from locations between the latitudes 25° N and 90° S.
+The best time of the year to see the stars and deep sky objects in Centaurus is during the month of May, when the constellation is particularly prominent in the evening sky.
+The entire constellation is visible from locations between the latitudes 25° N and 90° S.

 Rigil Kentaurus – Alpha Centauri A